Wife In 'Midlife Crisis' Drops 9 Kids, Husband Of 23 Years, Flies To Africa To Meet Boy Toy

 “She was wearing more makeup and dresses which she’d never done before.
 It just wasn’t her.
 She was going out all the time with friends and was always on her phone.
 She has strange friends on Facebook, men from Africa and Asia.”

 The rebuffed husband admitted he and his wife had marital problems in the past, but they reconciled.
-At one point in their marriage, he separated from his wife, but had a change of heart and returned.
+At one point in their marriage, he separated from his wife but had a change of heart and returned.
 The pair is parents of six biological children and three from Heidi’s previous relationship.

 [Featured Image by Oneinchpunch/Shutterstock]